Who deserves credit? Biden leans into pandemic politics

 Even so, since taking over, Biden has overseen a dramatic increase in vaccine distribution and played a more active role in giving states consistent pandemic-related guidance.
 Late last week, for example, the new president announced that all Americans would be eligible for a vaccine by May 1, a directive meant to help cut through the patchwork of conflicting eligibility requirements across the country.

-Democratic National Committee Chairman Jaime Harrison charged that Trump played down the seriousness of the coronavirus for months, leaving states on their own to address the historic health and economic crises.
+Democratic National Committee Chair Jaime Harrison charged that Trump played down the seriousness of the coronavirus for months, leaving states on their own to address the historic health and economic crises.

 “Joe Biden has come in to clean it up, to clean up the mess,” Harrison told The Associated Press.
 “I have no room for giving Donald Trump any credit.
 This is a man who couldn’t even say, ‘You need to wear a mask.’
 And right now, you see the people who are resisting the most are people who voted for him, in terms of taking the vaccine.”